-Since 1951, the Fredericton Boyce Market has been delighting visitors every Saturday morning with its wide range of seasonal produce, local cuisines, international dishes, and locally created arts and handicrafts.
-With more than 250 vendors filling this vibrant indoor/outdoor community space, the Fredericton Boyce Market is a must-visit spot to start your weekend adventure off on the right foot!
+Since 1951, the Fredericton Boyce Farmers’ Market has been delighting visitors every Saturday morning from 7 am to 1 pm with its wide range of seasonal produce, local cuisines, international dishes, and locally created arts and handicrafts.
+With more than 200 vendors filling this vibrant community space, the Fredericton Boyce Market is a must-visit spot to start your weekend adventure on the right foot!

 The Maritimes are home to many farmers’ markets, each offering a unique glimpse into the region’s vibrant communities.
-Planning to stop at a local farmers’ market is a great addition to any trip that includes a voyage on The CAT, the mv Fundy Rose, or the mv Confederation or mv Holiday Island.
+Planning to stop at a local farmers’ market is a great addition to any trip that includes a voyage onThe CAT, MV Fundy Rose, or the Northumberland Ferries.
 To learn more about adventures large and small awaiting you on Canada’s east coast, be sure to visit Explore the Maritimes today!